-Our culture portrays rape as one of the most heinous crimes that can be perpetrated against women and girls.
+Our culture portrays rape as one of the most heinous crimes that can be perpetrated against women and girls by men and boys.

-Meanwhile, no one ever discusses adult male rape victims who, believe it or not, do exist and in far greater numbers than female rape victims.
+Meanwhile, no one ever discusses adult male rape victims who, believe it or not, do exist and in far greater numbers than female rape victims, well, that is unless they’re telling a prison rape joke.
 When a teen-aged boy is raped by an adult woman, for example, by a trusted female teacher, many people shrug it off and act as if the teen-aged male victim just won the statutory rape-molestation lottery.